Start Date: 7th October 2019

 Duration: 4 nights

-Day 3 is a tour of the Isle of Skye, passing through Broadford and on to the main settlement on the Island; Portree, with its colourful harbour front and interesting shops.
-Heading north we take in Uig, the Old Man of Storr, Kilt Rock Falls and travel through the rugged Trotternish Peninsula with other options a possibility.
-This will be a day to remember.
-Overnight Skye area.
+Day 3 is a tour of the Isle of Skye, passing through Broadford and on to the main settlement on the Island; Portree.
+Heading north we take in changing landscape of the Trotternish peninsula with the Old Man of Storr, Kilt Rock Falls and the spectacularly bizarre scenery of the Quiraing.
+Overnight nr Skye

-Day 5 we enjoy highland Perthshire and Dunkeld with its ancient riverside Cathedral before we tour south to Stirling Castle; the favoured residence of Scotland’s Kings and Queens, for a full tour to take in the castles' long and turbulent history.
-When we are ready we head for Edinburgh and the Royal Mile with its charming medieval architecture for the opportunity to do some last minute speciality shopping.
+Day 5 we tour south via Dunkeld with its ancient riverside Cathedral to Stirling Castle; the favoured residence of Scotland’s Kings and Queens, and take in the castles' long and turbulent history.
+After lunch, we head for Edinburgh and the charming medieval architecture of the Royal Mile.
 End in Edinburgh.